 If you’re looking to renovate your kitchen or you’re building a new one, choosing the right kitchen layout shape is vital.
-If you choose the wrong shape, you’ll be making a costly mistake.
-Moreover, the wrong shape means that your kitchen will not reflect your personal requirements.
+If you choose the wrong shape, you’ll make a costly mistake.
+Moreover, the wrong shape means your kitchen will not reflect your personal requirements.

-If you’re not sure what these layouts look like, don’t worry, I’m here to help you out.
+If you’re unsure what these layouts look like, don’t worry, I’m here to help you out.
 As the owner of Ross’s Discount Home Centre, I certainly know everything there is to know about kitchens, including their layout shapes.
-Today, I’ll explain the various layout options and also offer some handy tips to help you design your new kitchen.
+Today, I’ll explain the various layout options and offer some handy tips to help you design your new kitchen.

 First, let’s look at these layout shapes and a few others to see which is best suited for your needs.

 1. Island kitchens

 Island kitchens are considered to be the most functional of all kitchen layouts.
 An island layout features appliances and kitchen cabinets on one or both sides, and it also includes an additional work surface.
 This work surface lies separate from the main benchtops and looks like an island on the floor, hence the name.